Indoor Plants For Health: The Excuse You Need To Buy More

 I picked up a few small plants that day at IKEA, but I've learned since that plants can actually have health benefits, and aren't just nice finish touches on home decor.
-If you want to pick out plants that double as cute and healthy, read these ways that plants can be healthy for your home or apartment.
+If you want to pick out plants that double as cute and healthy, take a look at this list of useful plants!

 Indoor plants are good for: